VNG-Realisatie/nlx/docs/content/get-started/setup-your-environment.md

 ## Docker

-Make sure you have installed a recent version of [Docker](https://www.docker.com) installed.
+Make sure you have a recent version of [Docker](https://www.docker.com) installed.

 ## Working directory

 All steps in the guide assume you're located in the `~/nlx-setup` directory.
 You can use any directory you want.
-Just make sure to update the example commands of all future commands accordingly
+Just make sure to update the example commands of all future commands accordingly.

 First, let's navigate to our home directory.